 May we all share Brewster's will.

-The full schedule of panels and keynotes Tuesday through Friday in Berkeley.
-I’ll be speaking Thursday about the recording industry’s assault on Internet privacy and Friday about our Chilling Effects Clearinghouse.
+The CFP 2004 > Computers, Freedom & Privacy Conference kicks off today with tutorials, followed by a full schedule of panels and keynotes Tuesday through Friday in Berkeley.
+I'll be speaking Thursday about the recording industry's assault on Internet privacy and Friday about our Chilling Effects Clearinghouse.

 Lawrence Lessig gives us an alternative story, a story about Free Culture.
 Building upon the history Jessica Litman recounts in Digital Copyright, Lessig shows how copyright's extended term and expanded scope block creativity: Documentary filmmakers have to cede editorial decisions to lawyers because they won't get a showing if they rely on "fair use" for a few seconds of The Simpsons playing in the background; Programmers can't teach robotic dogs to dance.